ethereum/ethereum-org/views/content/crowdsale.md

 On Beneficiary put the new address that will receive the raised funds.
 The funding goal is the amount of ether to be raised.
 Deadline is measured in blocktimes which average 12 seconds, so the default is about 4 weeks.
 The price is tricky: but just change the number 2 for the amount of tokens the contributors will receive for each ether donated.
 Finally reward should be the address of the token contract you created in the last section.

 In this example you are sending to the crowdsale fund 50% of all the tokens that ever existed, in exchange for 100 ether.
-Decide those parameters very carefully as they will play a very important role on the next part of our guide.
+Decide those parameters very carefully as they will play a very important role in the next part of our guide.

     var crowdsaleContract = web3.eth.contract(crowdsaleCompiled.CrowdSale.info.abiDefinition);